Salvoxia/docker-sogo/README.md

 considered.

-## Kubernets Manifest Exmaples
+## Kubernetes Manifest Exmaples

-I created a stolon external database under stolon-proxy.pg12, then created a new user and database named "sogo" under pgadmin4.
+The [Kubernetes Manifest Examples]() contain an example setup for a SOGo Deployment with Service, ConfigMap.
+Since the database credentials are configured in SOGo's `sogo.conf` file, the

 ### Variables